MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 >
 > It's important to distinguish between Service Level Agreements (SLAs) and Service Level Objectives (SLOs).
 Although SLAs and SLOs may refer to similar information, their intent is different.
 An SLA is a formal contract between an organization and its customers that has financial and legal implications if the organization fails to deliver on the promise.
 SLOs are used to evaluate whether SLA terms are met or violated by using metrics, such as uptime commitments.
 >
-> If SLOs are not met, organizations must react quickly to mitigate the possible outcomes of the failed SLA.
-Therefore, the workload's SLO must always be higher than its declared SLA to avoid negative consequences.
-TODO Example is opposite?
+> SLOs and SLAs share a business relationship and are independently controlled.
+If the SLA serves as a business tactic, it may be intentionally set higher based on goals identified by business owners.
+Conversely, SLOs can be higher.
+An example is mission-critical applications.
+If SLOs aren't met, organizations must react quickly to mitigate the negative consequences of the failed SLA.
+The [example](#example) shown in this article, sets a higher SLA to support business goals.
 >
 > Cloud platform providers publish SLAs on their offerings.
 The SLAs should be part of the SLO calculation when setting targets and shouldn't be used as-is without understanding the scope of coverage for the SLA.
 For more information, see [Assess the impact of Microsoft SLAs](#assess-the-impact-of-microsoft-slas).